aihua-li12/Biclustering-SSVD/README.md

 Simulations, application on the tumor data set [2], and comparative analysis between SSVD, SVD, and SPCA are included in the report.
 Results are accessible in the corresponding Jupyter notebooks.

-You can install the package by using: `pip install git+https://github.com/YuxuanMonta/STA663-final-project-AY.git@main`
+You can install the package by using `pip install SSVDpkg_663proj21` in the terminal, and then use `import SSVDpkg_663proj21` in the Python.

 The key functions in this package are:

 - `SSVD_layer(X, lam_grid, gamma1, gamma2, max_iter=5000, tol=1e-6)`: Get the sparse SVD layer given the data matrix X at a SVD layer and the tuning parameters grid.
-Accessible by `from SSVD.functions import SSVD_layer`.
+Accessible by `from SSVDpkg_663proj21.functions import SSVD_layer`.

 - `SSVD(X, num_layer, lam_grid, gamma1, gamma2, max_iter=5000, tol=1e-6)`: Get the SSVD given the data matrix X and the desired number of SSVD layers.
-Accessible by `from SSVD.functions import SSVD`.
+Accessible by `from SSVDpkg_663proj21.functions import SSVD`.

 - `clusterheatmap(us, ss, vs, label)`: Plot the clustered heatmap.
-Accessible by `from SSVD.functions import clusterheatmap`.
+Accessible by `from SSVDpkg_663proj21.functions import clusterheatmap`.

 Also, the optimization procedures are recorded in the package.
 See the report for detailed discussions.